Play the Songs

 The original Broadway production had a cast of 26 performers.
 The show has no dedicated chorus.
 No doubling was employed.

-In 1984, A CHORUS LINE became the longest-running show in Broadway history, playing for 6,137 performances at the Public and Shubert Theatres, originally starring Donna McKechnie, Sammy Williams and Carole Bishop.
+Opening Off Broadway at The Public Theater on April 15, 1975, A CHORUS LINE, originally starring Donna McKechnie, Sammy Williams and Carole Bishop, transferred to the Shubert Theatres on Broadway on July 25, 1975 and ran for 6,137 before closing on April 28, 1990.
+On September 29, 1983, A CHORUS LINE became the longest-running show in Broadway history.
 In London it played 903 performances at the Theatre Royale, Drury Lane.
 It was revived at the Gerald Schoenfeld Theatre on Broadway in 2006 and played for 759 performances.

 9 Tony Awards for Musical, Book, Score, Choreography, Director, Actress, Featured Actor, Featured Actress, and Lighting Design.